Polish spaces for countable and separable structures through quotient encodings: Borel assignment of K -theory

 Then

 By Proposition~\ref{prop:tensor-borel} (with $\bullet=\min$), the map

 from $\Ideal(A)$ to $\Ideal(A_S)$ is Borel.

-Now pass from the ideal coding of $\Ideal(A_S)$ to any of the standard codings $\Xi$ or $\Gamma(H)$ via Remark~\ref{rem:Xi-ideals}.
-In those codings, Farah--Toms--T\"ornquist proved that the $K_0$- and $K_1$-assignments are Borel; see Remark~\ref{rem:K-FTT-compare}.
+Choose a dense sequence of contractions in $A_S$ which generates $A_S$, and apply Lemma~\ref{lem:fixed-ideal-to-Xi} to pass Wijsman-continuously from $\Ideal(A_S)$ to the seminorm coding $\Xi$.
+In that coding, Farah--Toms--T\"ornquist proved that the $K_0$- and $K_1$-assignments are Borel; see Remark~\ref{rem:K-FTT-compare}.
 Applying their Borel $K_0$-assignment to the Borel code of the suspended quotient $A_S/J_K$ yields a Borel code for

 By Bott periodicity,

 and composing these Borel maps gives the required $\kappa_{K_1}$. \end{proof}